davemckain/AsciiMathParser.js/README.md

 * Using ASCIIMath outside the browser.
 * Unit testing the ASCIIMath parser.

-# Warning
+# Warning!

 This code was developed in 2010/2011 and hasn't been updated since then.

 # Download